Beneath An Endless Sky – Day 22

 At this point, we had been walking for several hours, and our crowd needed food beyond the little snacks procured throughout our hike.
 Just across the street from the park sat Golden Star Vietnamese Restaurant, a fact that I had used to encourage us in this direction.
 I knew Diem had been looking for something authentically Vietnamese since Montana, and what better place than one of the largest Asian neighborhoods in the country?
 We immediately went to the crosswalk when she realized it was there.

 The building was old, and the restaurant seemed to be, too.
 Wood paneling below the chair rail, old 80s-era booths, and a few round and square tables filled the center of the one large dining room.
-A few ancient pieces of art addorned the walls, and the place had a feeling that not much had changed in the last 40 years.
+A few ancient pieces of art adorned the walls, and the place had a feeling that not much had changed in the last 40 years.
 But the patrons were friendly, and a gentleman at least a decade older than myself came to take our order.
 He spoke basic English, but it was clear that Vietnamese was his primary language, and Diem quickly took over negotiations.

 Our drinks were quickly delivered, and the food began to arrive in short order: a platter of fresh spring rolls, fried Vietnamese rice paper rolls, Bun bo for Diem and Jennie, dry Bun with shrimp and lemongrass pork for myself, and a plate of stir-fried chicken, broccoli, and noodles for Maggie.
 We sat in the restaurant amongst a crowd of Vietnamese that have probably been in the neighborhood since the end of the war.
 As we sat eating, I couldn’t help but wax philosophical with Diem and the girls.
 It seemed almost surreal.
 After living within Diem in Da Nang for several years, we went through many hoops and red tape to finally move to the States.
 And here we were, Almost two years later, crossing the North American continent, enjoying an early dinner in one of the largest Asian communities in America.
 It has indeed been an amazing journey.